dzhunli/azure_resources_manager/README.md

 *   Ensure you have the Azure CLI installed and configured on your machine.

-*   The progress bar and log window provide real-time feedback on the operations being performed.
+*   Make sure you have the necessary rights in your account